fenix92/clickClock/README.md

     clickClok1.close();	// close the current clock of $("#foo1") if opened clickClok1.closeAll();	// close all the opened clocks from the current document. note that you can call this function on any clickclock.

-When you call the plugin on a input, you can personalise few values.
-The rest are considered as defaults values, that can be edited on the beginnig of the JS file :
+When you call the plugin on a input, you can personalise few values (above).
+The rest are considered as defaults values, that can be edited on the beginnig of the JS file (below):

 	var	sizeDefaultBox = 200;				// dimensions of the box containing the clock, in pixels.
 Have to be between 100 and 800 px. var	thickDefaultClock = 5;				// thickness of the edge of the clock.
 Have to be between 0 and 50 px.